REFFLY: Melody-Constrained Lyrics Editing Model: Related work

 \section{Related work}

-\paragraph{Controllable lyrics generation} While various M2L generators have been developed to follow control signals like music scores or themes, none provide \textit{full control} over the generated content. \citet{Fan2019hierarchical} employed control mechanisms to generate lyrics based on specific topics, \citet{tian2023unsupervised} used keywords and genre to control the content, and \citet{Saeed2019Creativegans}, used music audio to condition the generation process.
-Other approaches have incorporated stylistic elements, such as rhyme schemes and meter, to influence the lyrical output \citep{Potash2015Ghostwriter,Zhang2020Youling,qian2023unify}.
-Despite these efforts, the control is typically limited to broad thematic or stylistic aspects, and lacks fine-grained control such as sentence-level semantics and note-level music alignment with the score.
-To the best of our knowledge, \ModelName{} is the first to provide such capabilities. \paragraph{Melody-Lyrics alignment} LLMs have proven effective in the M2L generation task, with various attempts to integrate music representation \citep{Zhang2020Youling, Lee2019icomposer, Qian2022Training}.
-For example, \citet{sheng2021songmass} applied two transformers for cross-attention between lyrics and melody; \citet{tian2023unsupervised} considered duration of musical note in decoding stage, aligning stressed syllables with longer musical notes.
-However, existing models fail to align prominent words with prominent notes, resulting in poor prosody.
-We propose a novel heuristic for melody-lyrics alignment, achieving a 26\% improvement. \ModelName{} leverages this approach to enhance lyric generation and emotional expression.
+\paragraph{Controllable lyrics generation} While various lyric generators and AI-assisted lyrics writing system have been developed to follow control signals like themes, rhyme, specific text format, or in-filling text template \citep{Ma2020Rigid,Li2020Ai-lyricist,Liu2020ChipSong,Zhang2020Youling,sun2022songrewriter}, none provide \textit{full control} over the sentence-level semantics of generated content and follow melody constraint; \citet{Fan2019hierarchical} employed control mechanisms to generate lyrics based on specific topics, \citet{tian2023unsupervised} used keywords and genre to control the content, and \citet{Saeed2019Creativegans}, used music audio to condition the generation process.
+Other approaches have incorporated stylistic elements, such as rhyme schemes and meter or text format to influence the lyrical output \citep{Potash2015Ghostwriter,Zhang2020Youling}.
+Despite these efforts, they have insufficient sentence-level semantics and note-level music alignment. \ModelName{} can generate coherent, full-fledged high quality melody-aligned lyrics with sentence-level semantics control. \paragraph{Melody-Lyrics alignment} LLMs have proven effective in the M2L generation task, with various attempts to integrate music representation \citep{ Lee2019icomposer, Qian2022Training}.
+For example, \citet{sheng2021songmass} applied two transformers for cross-attention between lyrics and melody; \citet{tian2023unsupervised,qian2023unify} considered duration of musical note and stressed syllables mapping, beat, or song structures during lyrics generation.
+ReLyMe \citep{zhang2022relyme}, a lyrics-to-melody (L2M) generation model, considers the mapping of keywords to stressed beat locations but does not discuss how pitch influences the determination of prominent notes or how keywords are identified.
+While revision approaches have been explored in poetry generation \citep{Zugarini2021Generate}, REFFLY is the first framework for melody-constrained lyrics revision with sentence-level semantic control.
+Furthermore, existing M2L models fail to align prominent words with prominent notes, resulting in poor prosody.
+We propose a novel heuristic for melody-lyrics alignment, achieving a 26\% improvement. \ModelName{} enhances lyric generation and emotional expression.